Devotional Thought : 2 Chronicles 10:15

 So the king did not listen to the people, for this turn of events was from God, to fulfill the word the Lord had spoken to Jeroboam son of Nebat through Ahijah the Shilonite.
 2 Chronicles 10:15

-The chronicler reminds his readers of how God has worked in the past to bring hope.
-He draws their attention to his messages he has given them in the past.
-He chooses incidents which show that God will continue to work with his people despite their foibles and failings.
-He encourages them to be faithful to God, even when events don’t turn out as they expect.
+The chronicler reminded his readers of how God worked in the past to bring hope.
+He drew their attention to the messages God had given them in the past.
+He chose incidents which showed that God continued to work with his people despite their foibles and failings.
+He encouraged them to be faithful to God, even when events didn’t turn out as they expected.

-For us today, we have God’s word full of stories which reminds us of how God has worked in the past, even when his people failed significantly, which give us hope for the future.
+For us today, we have God’s word full of stories which remind us of how God has worked in the past, even when his people failed significantly, which gives us hope for the future.
 God will use unexpected “turn of events” to speak to us, to teach us, and to grow us.